jon-jacky/Piety/editors/README.md

 using Emacs.
 To start *pmacs*, use the *pm* script with the command *python3 -im pm*, or call the function *pm()* at the Python REPL.

-Below the text editing window, instead of a 'mode line' as in Emacs, there are several lines devoted to the Python REPL.
+Below the text editing window, instead of a one line "minibuffer" as in Emacs, there are several scrolling lines devoted to the Python REPL.
 To pause editing and return to the Python REPL, type *M-x* (*meta x*, hold the *alt* key while typing the *x* key).
-Now you can type any Python statements, including the editor commands in *sked* and *edsel*.
+Now you can type any Python statements, including the editor commands from *sked* and *edsel*.
 You might need them to set some editor configuration options.
 To resume editing, type the function call *pm()* in the REPL.

 To see what Emacs keycodes are effective in *pmacs*, see the *keymap* dictionaries in the *dmacs*, *editline*, and *pmacs* modules.

 In *pmacs* you can edit several files in different buffers just as you would in Emacs,  but at this time there  is only one display window.
-We plan to add support for multiple windows in the future.
+We plan to add support for multiple windows.

 Two keycodes have different meanings than in Emacs: *C-x C-r* reloads the module from the current buffer into the Python session, so recent changes become effectively immediately, without restarting the Python session or